ghostfolio/ghostfolio/README.md

   </p>
 </div>

-**Ghostfolio** is an open source portfolio tracker based on web technology.
-The software empowers busy folks to have a sharp look of their financial assets and to make solid, data-driven investment decisions by evaluating automated static portfolio analysis rules.
+**Ghostfolio** is an open source portfolio tracker built with web technology.
+The software empowers busy people to have a sharp look of their financial assets and to make solid, data-driven investment decisions.

 ## Why Ghostfolio?